 Strategies for Toddlers with Apraxia

 For parents, this is essential.
 Begin your own play sessions with toys you know that he or she likes.
 Then move on to new things or things that are difficult.
 Lavish your child with affection and attention during this special play time.
 Let her know how crazy you are about her by how totally focused you can be during play.
-Don’t answer the ringing phone.
+Don’t answer your ringing phone.
 Don’t constantly look over her head to watch TV.
 Those things can wait.
-Pay attention so she will!
+Pay attention so she will pay attention!

 BUT absolutely withhold or sabotage the activity by keeping the pieces of the toy until the child requests what he needs with words (if he’s verbal) or gestures/signs (if he’s not).
 Model what he should imitate if he’s not using spontaneous words or signs yet.
 Say the word or demonstrate the sign and wait.